Thyroiditis is a general term for temporary inflammation of the thyroid which can be categorized into two groups.

 Painful Thyroid Gland

 Subacute granulomatous thyroiditis: This group of disorders has multiple different names including, subacute thyroiditis, de Quervain's thyroiditis, and non-suppurative thyroiditis.
 This condition is thought to be caused by a viral infection or post viral inflammation.
+Yes subacute thyroiditis can be caused by COVID SARS COV-2 infection as a source of thyroiditis(1).
 Usually this condition follows a predictable triphasic response.
 Less than 5% of patients will be left with permanent hypothyroidism.

 Infectious thyroiditis: This is usually a painful process.
 The infection usually is caused by direct extension into the thyroid from the skin or from bacterial infections that are carried to the thyroid from the blood.
 Patients are usually quite ill with fever.
 This is a rare condition.